Creamy German Cucumber Salad Recipe (Gurkensalat)

 Variations

-I've already mentioned several substitutions for this recipe, but if you'd like to mix things up, try adding other garden fresh vegetables such as onions (red, yellow or white) or fresh tomatoes.
+I’ve already mentioned several substitutions for this tasty salad, but if you’d like to mix things up, try adding other garden fresh vegetables.
+Red onion ( or yellow or white onion) is a great addition or fresh tomatoes.

 Storage Directions